Reginald Summerhayes: Life

 Reginald Summerhayes was born 19 February 1897 at Bernard Street, Claremont to the architect Edwin Summerhayes and his wife Florence.
 Summerhayes graduated from Scotch College in 1913 as dux, and won an exhibition, for Ancient Greek and Latin, to the University of Western Australia (UWA).
-Summerhayes studied engineering at UWA, as there wasn't any architecture courses available in the state at the time.
-Summerhayes excelled at his studied, winning the Neil McNeil Scholarship in engineering in 1914 following his examinations, and in the subsequent year's exams he earned a distinction in "Engineering Drawing & Design".
+Summerhayes studied engineering at UWA, as there weren’t any architecture courses available in the state at the time.
+Summerhayes excelled at his studies, winning the Neil McNeil Scholarship in engineering in 1914 following his examinations, and in the subsequent year's exams he earned a distinction in "Engineering Drawing & Design".

 In 1916, Summerhayes left his studies, determined to fight in the War.
 Unable to join the Australian forces due to his age, he travelled by ship to the United Kingdom, where he joined the Royal Engineers in March 1916.
 Summerhayes served until 1919, including deployment to France; he was awarded a Military Cross in 1918, presented at Buckingham Palace on his 21st birthday:

 After the war, Summerhayes returned to his studies at UWA in 1920, and graduated with a Bachelor of Science in Engineering in April 1921.
 Summerhayes spent several years in Singapore, living an effervescent life in stark contrast to his wartime experiences.
 He worked as an assistant architect for the Swan and Maclaren architectural firm, one of the oldest in Singapore.
 Summerhayes eventually rose to the position of managing architect of the Malay States branch at Kuala Lumpur by 1925.

 Summerhayes returned to Perth in 1924 or 1926, joining his father's architectural firm at the elder Summerhayes' suggestion, where they mainly designed residential buildings.
 In November 1927 he married Sheila Kathleen Durack at St Patrick's Church, West Perth.
 The following September their children, twins Eve and Geoffrey were born.
 His father Edwin retired in 1934, and as the 1930s depression ended, Summerhayes took on more commercial and public sector works.